Correcting Attrition Bias using Changes-in-Changes: Attrition Corrections via Changes-in-Changes

 \begin{assumption} (Distribution of Unobservable) \begin{enumerate}[1.] \item $U_{0}|G,R\overset{d}{=}U_{1}|G,R$. \item $F_{U_t|G,R}(u|g,1)$ is continuous and strictly increasing in $u$ for $g=0,1$. \end{enumerate} \end{assumption} \begin{assumption} (Monotonicity of Structural Function)

 \begin{enumerate}[1.] \item $\mu_{t}(0,u)$ is strictly increasing in $u$ for $t=0,1$. \item $\mu_{1}(1,u)$ is strictly increasing in $u$. \end{enumerate} \end{assumption}

-Assumption \ref{ass:Unobs}.\ref{TI} states that the distribution of the unobserved heterogeneity $U_{t}$ conditional on treatment and response status is invariant over time.
-It is similar to Assumption 3.3 in \citet{AI2006}, except that we condition on the nonrandom response status.
-While Assumption \ref{ass:Unobs}.\ref{TI} requires the distribution of unobserved heterogeneity to be stable across time within treatment-response subpopulations, it allows its distribution to vary arbitrarily across these subpopulations.
+Assumption \ref{ass:Unobs}.\ref{TI} states that the distribution of unobservables that affect the outcome ($U_t$) is stable over time within each treatment-response subgroup.
+It is similar to Assumption 3.3 in \citet{AI2006}, except that we condition on the observed response status.
+This assumption rules out time variability in the distribution of unobservables within each treatment-response subpopulations, but it admits selection into the program and survey response as it allows for differences in the distribution of $U_t$ and $Y_t(d)$ across the four subgroups.
+For a more detailed discussion of the plausibility of this assumption considering both the unobservable determinants of the outcome and response, see Section \ref{sec:response}.
 We further impose Assumption \ref{ass:Unobs}.\ref{continuity} to ensure that the distribution function of $Y_t|G=g,R=1$ is invertible for $g=0,1$.

 Assumption \ref{ass:Mon}.\ref{MonUPO} implies that for each period, the untreated potential outcome is strictly increasing in the unobserved heterogeneity.
 It is the same as Assumption 3.2 in \citet{AI2006}.
-Assumption \ref{ass:Mon}.\ref{MonTPO} requires that the treated potential outcome is strictly increasing in the unobserved heterogeneity.
-These two monotonicity assumptions are the main driver of our identification results as we show in Lemma \ref{lemma:CiC}.
+Assumption \ref{ass:Mon}.\ref{MonTPO} requires that the treated potential outcome is strictly increasing in the unobserved heterogeneity.\footnote{For instance, if $U_t$ is a single characteristic such as ability and the outcome is profits, Assumption \ref{ass:Mon} implies that higher levels of ability correspond to higher potential profits.} These two monotonicity assumptions are the main driver of our identification results as we show in Lemma \ref{lemma:CiC}.
+Assumption \ref{ass:Mon} is automatically satisfied when the structural function is additively separable, such as $Y_t(d)=\gamma_t d+\lambda_t(1-d)+U_t$, where $U_t=\alpha+\varepsilon_t$ includes a time-invariant and time-varying component.
+It holds, however, for the broader class of potentially nonlinear, monotonic transformations, $Y_t(d)=\mu_t(d,U_t)$.
+We provide further examples in Section \ref{sec:response}.

+The strict monotonicity conditions imposed in Assumption \ref{ass:Mon} have consequences for the interpretation of $U_t$ and the time-invariance condition in Assumption \ref{ass:Unobs}.
+These conditions specifically imply that $U_t$ may be viewed as the normalized outcome, specifically $U_t=\mu_t^{-1}(0;Y_t(0))$, where $\mu_t^{-1}(0;y)$ denotes the inverse of $\mu_t(0,u)$.
+In light of Assumption \ref{ass:Mon}, Assumption \ref{ass:Unobs} requires that the change in the potential outcome distribution across time is only driven by the change in the monotonic structural function, $\mu_t(d,\cdot)$.
+This allows for the outcome distribution to change across time as long as it admits a normalization that renders its distribution stable across time.\footnote{To illustrate this point, consider a setting where the potential outcome is given by the location-scale model: $\mu_t(d,U_t)=\sigma_t^dU_t+\alpha_t^d$.
+Then, the conditional time-invariance assumption requires that the change in the potential outcome distribution across time is solely due to the change in $\mu_t(d,\cdot)$ as follows, $F_{Y_t(d)|G,R}(y)=P(\sigma_t^dU_t+\alpha_t^d\leq y|G,R)=P\left(U_t\leq \frac{y-\alpha_t^d}{\sigma_t^d}\mid G,R\right)=F_{U_0|G,R}\left(\frac{y-\alpha_t^d}{\sigma_t^d}\right)$.}